Fiction: The Stronghold

 Then they both pounced on him.

 Feathers flew as the two she-buzzards molested the me-buzzard, ripping away chunks of meat and viscera.
 The Susie-buzzard seemed to be taking great pleasure in chewing his blue-greasy guts, burying her whole head into his chest and lifting out his beating heart, and then spitting it out on the dirt.
 Meanwhile, the Joanne-buzzard raised her blood-soaked head to the darkening sky and croaked a wicked laugh, right before she rammed her cock-nose straight into the me-buzzard’s mouth.
-And all I could do was lay there as an immobile witness, and wonder why I’d listened to that goddamn barfly Garrett, and wonder why I’d come to this cursed place only to meet the god of my own death.
+And all I could do was lay there as an immobile witness and wonder why I’d listened to that goddamn barfly Garrett and wonder more why I’d come to this cursed place only to meet the god of my own death.

 PART II